 We live in a culture that has an unconscious obsession with celebrities.
 On any given day, there are dozens of media outlets reporting on the life and times of Hollywood actors and actresses, rappers, singers and even talent-less reality stars.
 People want to know everything about their favorite entertainers and so it’s no surprise that the industry churns out unauthorized made-for-TV movies at such a high rate.

 Although Whitney Houston has only been gone for five years, her story has already received the TV treatment (I’m looking at you Lifetime) and soon fans will get another look at her life and career in the documentary Can I Be Me.
-Take a look at the trailer below.

 Director Nick Broomfield interviewed many people who worked closely with the powerhouse vocalist and the result is surprising; Houston is portrayed as having very little control over not only her career, but her personal life as well.
 Shocking claims are made about the late singer’s relationship with her mother as well as her sexual identity.